whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-12-flip-&-tumble-Review.md

 </ul>
 </blockquote>

 <p>I've tested this during my grocery shopping trips and amazingly enough it does withhold a sizeable weight and yet still comfortable on your shoulders.
-The best part is when I unfold it from a ball into a bag right in front of the cashier, it always amazes them =)</p>
+The best part is when I unfold it from a ball into a bag right in front of the cashier, it never ceases to amazes them =)</p>